Adam Ian Stratmeyer, J.D. — Lead Researcher, Observable Compute Foundation

 About Adam Stratmeyer

-Prior to his current role, Adam built large-scale data ingestion pipelines for legal compliance models at Stratmeyer Analytica and provided strategic consulting on AI behavior mapping against privacy statutes.
-His work sits at the intersection of law, data strategy, and AI systems engineering — fields he believes must be developed in tandem to produce trustworthy artificial intelligence.
+Prior to founding the Observable Compute Foundation, Adam built legal-compliance data ingestion pipelines at Stratmeyer Analytica, providing consulting on AI behavior mapping against privacy statutes.
+His work sits at the intersection of law, data strategy, and cognitive systems engineering.

 The Observable Compute Foundation

-The Observable Compute Foundation is a research organization dedicated to advancing the study of observable function in processing entities.
+The Observable Compute Foundation (OCF) is a 501(c)(3) nonprofit research organization dedicated to advancing the study of observable function in processing entities.
 The Foundation develops frameworks that make complex AI decision-making processes understandable, legally defensible, and ethically sound.
 Through original research, published frameworks, and open-source initiatives, it works toward a future where powerful AI systems operate with both high autonomy and complete transparency.

 Core research outputs from the Foundation include the Observable Function framework — which defines the conditions under which a processing entity's internal state and decision pathways can be accurately inferred by external observers — and the Knowledge Gradient Framework, which provides a unified cross-substrate model for intelligence and adaptation.
 Both frameworks have direct applications in AI governance, legal compliance, and the emerging field of agentic systems design.